latanyasweeney/latanyasweeneyia2.githun.io/README.md

 # SnackVerse - E-Commerce Platform

 ## Project Overview
-SnackVerse is a web-based e-commerce platform designed for purchasing snacks and beverages.
+SnackVerse is a web-based e-commerce platform designed for purchasing snacks.
 The project features user registration and login authentication, product browsing, shopping cart management, and checkout functionality with receipt generation.

 ---